nraynes/app-template/README.md

 This app was designed to be deployed to [heroku cloud platform service](https://id.heroku.com/) or you can run it using docker.
 If you decide to use heroku for deployment then all of your environment variables will go in one spot on heroku, just make sure to include all of the ones listed here.
-If you decide to run using docker, simply use "docker-compose up" to start the app, then you can reach the app at localhost from port 80.
+If you decide to run using docker, simply use "docker-compose up" (Or use "docker-compose up --build" to rebuild the image from scratch.) to start the app, then you can reach the app at localhost from port 80.
 Future instructions to run app from a server/cluster using Docker/Kubernetes underway.

 After you set up the environment variables and a database, you should be good to go and when you run "npm run dev" from the root folder that will